Rust Creek

 Rust Creek is a 2018 American crime thriller film directed by Jen McGowan and written by Julie Lipson.
-It is based on an original story by Julie Lipson and Stu Pollard.
+It is based on an original story by Lipson and Stu Pollard.
 Hermione Corfield stars as a college student who becomes lost while on a road trip and is hunted by criminals who believe her to be a witness to their crimes.
-It premiered at the 2018 Bentonville Film Festival and was released theatrically on January 4, 2019.
+It premiered at the 2018 Bentonville Film Festival and was released theatrically on January 4, 2019, by IFC Films.

 Plot

-Sawyer Scott, a senior at Centre College, receives an offer for a job interview in Washington, DC.
+Sawyer Scott, a senior at Centre College, receives an offer for a job interview in Washington, D.C.
 Embarrassed that she may not get the job, Sawyer skips Thanksgiving with her family to travel to the interview without telling anyone about her plans.
 After encountering holiday traffic on I-64, she takes an alternate route but finds it partly closed off.
 Traveling even deeper into the Appalachian forest, Sawyer eventually turns around but is spotted by brothers Hollister and Buck, who are burying a body.

 Concerned she might have seen them, the brothers follow Sawyer and find her studying a paper map.
 Initially offering help, the brothers soon become hostile when Sawyer rejects their invitation to dinner.
 Buck and Sawyer are both wounded with his knife during the struggle.
 The brothers pursue her into the woods for a short distance but turn back as night falls.
 Disoriented and injured, Sawyer spends the night in a ravine.

 After receiving an abandoned vehicle report, county Sheriff O'Doyle questions Hollister and Buck, known local troublemakers, but they deny involvement with Sawyer's disappearance.
 The brothers later return to Sawyer's vehicle and dispose of it over an embankment in the woods, resuming their search for her.
 Sawyer finds the wreckage of her car and discovers her cell phone, but the phone has a dying battery and no cellular reception.
 Suffering from hunger, dehydration, and blood loss, Sawyer loses consciousness near a dumping ground in the woods and is discovered by Lowell, a meth cook who is cousin to Hollister and Buck.
 Lowell treats Sawyer's wounded leg and offers her food and water, but he binds her with ropes after she throws lye in his face in an escape attempt.
 The brothers arrive to discuss Lowell's upcoming batch of meth but are suspicious when Lowell disallows them from entering.
 After the brothers leave, Lowell explains that he is not holding Sawyer hostage but is waiting for the brothers to deliver the batch of meth so he can borrow their pickup and take her to safety.
 Sawyer relaxes and bonds with Lowell over a discussion of the chemistry involved with cooking meth, helping him prepare the batch.